 Over the years, Smuggler’s Cove has received an extraordinary amount of recognition, including earning the title of one of the World’s 50 Best Bars for six consecutive years since 2011.
-The cocktail menu boasts over 80 different recipes, and they pride themselves with an exclusive rum club called The Rumbustion Society.
+The cocktail menu boasts over 80 different recipes, and they pride themselves on serving an exclusive rum club called The Rumbustion Society.

 What to Drink

 The Fog Cutter: This drink is an absolute must.
 The delicious, bold, and fruity mixture contains rum, pisco, gin, orange, lemon, homemade orgeat, and oloroso sherry.
-This is hands down one of our favorite tropical drinks of all time.
+This is hands down one of our favorite tropical drinks of all time!